developweekly/blog/content/docs/your-first-dockerfile.md

 Many organizations have already official images for their products.
 They are available on Docker Store and can easily be inherited by your custom configurations.
 In my example, we will create an Ubuntu server container for Python development purposes.
 In order to follow the next steps, you must install Docker on your computer by simply following the official instructions.

-You just need to create a folder, create a text file under it and call it "Dockerfile".
+You just need to create a folder, create a text file under it and call it `Dockerfile`.
 This is the default name docker uses to build an image when docker build command is executed within a folder.
 Now let's fill your Dockerfile.
 First, we will use the official Ubuntu base image.
-To inherit other images, you use the statement FROM.
+To inherit other images, you use the statement `FROM`.

 ```dockerfile
 FROM ubuntu:latest